Teewa56/RESULT-system-frontend/README.md

 it is designed to be used from the begining of the school operations meaning all students that are registered must be 100 level students and also prooper chacking of the users information before creating a user to prevent issues

+running backend:
+1. npm install
-running backend: nodemon or node server.js rennuing client: npm run dev
+2. nodemon or node server.js

+running client:
+1. npm install
+2. npm run dev

 the courses for every level, department and semster is custom stored in a file to reduce fetching from the backend evrytime and consedering the size of the data base